Vital statistics: Wayne, Holmes marriages, divorces, dissolutions

 Wayne County

-Brian K. Harvey, 47 Ganyard St., Rittman, and Tawnya Marie Walker, same address.
+Robert Lee Watson, 252 Fairlawn Ext., Rittman, and Sarah Louise Gould, same address.

-Zachary Fenton Bartrum, 11516 Adams Drive, Catlettsburg, Kelsey Renee Shoup, 422 Overlook Circle, Dalton.

-Brian Keith Dew, 3783 Friendsville Road, Apt.
-113, Wooster, and Rizel Mangubat Ybanez, same address.
+Spencer Louis Beery, 1855 Mechanicsburg Road, Apt.
+K4, Wooster, and Patricia Mae Frey, same address.

-Markus I. Schlabach, 9865 Lautenschlager Road, Apple Creek, and Elizabeth Ann Rhoads, 5102 Fulton Road, Smithville.
+Micah Dylan Hershberger, 9481 Dover Road, Apple Creek, and Taylor Michelle Leach, 7146 Egypt Road, Sterling.

-Robin Joseph Blanchette, 543 Meadowood Drive, Burlington, North Carolina, and Jenny Rebecca Legge, same address.
+David Anthony Hudson, 2650 Winchester Woods Apt.
+E, Wooster, and Jordan Walker Skufca, same address.

 Dissolutions